Mo Anthoine

 Julian Vincent "Mo" Anthoine (1 August 1939 - 12 August 1989) was a British mountaineer who climbed extensively in the Himalayas in the 1970s and 80s.

 Early life

 Born in Kidderminster, he left King Charles I School at the age of sixteen to become a trainee manager in the carpet industry.
 It was on an Outward Bound course as part of his management training that he had his first climbing experience, and soon afterward he left the carpet industry to take a job at the Ogwen Cottage Outdoor Pursuits Centre in Snowdonia.
-He traveled widely in his early 20s, hitchhiking across Europe, Asia, and Australia from 1961 to 1963, paying his way by working in an asbestos mine in Australia and smuggling turquoise into Pakistan.
-On his return to Britain he had a spell training and working as a teacher in England, before settling in North Wales in 1968 and starting a business, "Snowdon Mouldings", manufacturing climbing helmets.
+He travelled widely in his early 20s, hitchhiking across Europe, Asia, and Australia from 1961 to 1963, paying his way by working in an asbestos mine in Australia and smuggling turquoise into Pakistan.
+On his return to Britain, he had a spell training and working as a teacher in England, before settling in North Wales in 1968 and starting a business, "Snowdon Mouldings", manufacturing climbing helmets.